bigscience-workshop/bigscience/train/tr8-104B-wide/chronicles.md

 ## Experiment 12

-(not yet running, not sure if we will have resources/time to do that - perhaps after the CL experiment is over)

 Experiment 11 was a breakthrough, now we want to see if we can use a higher max LR, so that we could train faster.
+And also to be able to compare to the 13B scaling laws.

 Therefore for this experiment we are going back to the same settings as 13B for these 2 settings:
 ```
     --lr 6e-5 \
     --lr-warmup-samples 216_320 \